ggrrrr/notification-system/DESIGN.md

 - ###### _Requement:_ `_The system must guarantee an "at least once" SLA for sending the message.`

-  When using Kafka consumer, we will commit a message in batches, in case of crashe wil could have doble processing.
+  Kafka consumer, we will commit a message in batches, in case of crash it could have doble processing.
 This option is left as configuration `<PREFIX>.commit.counter`.

 # Source tree